Age-Old Wisdom meets Modern Tools

 This is not a complete list, by any means, but these are considered some of the easiest and most common vegetables that can be grown from seeds.

-Bean plants thrive in warm, moist soil.
+Bean plants are fast growers and thrive in warm, moist soil.
 Bush beans need no support, but pole beans do need to climb something, such as poles, strings, trellises, or tepees.
 See our Growing Guide for Beans.

 Photo by Smereka/Shutterstock.